RetroDECK/ES-DE/USERGUIDE-DEV.md

 For example:

 ```
-gc: Nintendo GameCube
+dos: DOS (PC)
+dragon32: Dragon Data Dragon 32
-genesis: Sega Genesis
+dreamcast: Sega Dreamcast
-gx4000: Amstrad GX4000
+easyrpg: EasyRPG Game Engine
+epic: Epic Games Store
+famicom: Nintendo Family Computer
 ```

 If a custom es_systems.xml file is present in ~/.emulationstation/custom_systems/ any entries from this file will have their names trailed by the text _(custom system)_.
-So if the GameCube system in the example above would be present in the custom systems configuration file, the system would be shown as _gc (custom system)_ instead of simply _gc_.
+So if the _dos_ system in the example above would be present in the custom systems configuration file, the system would be shown as _dos (custom system)_ instead of simply _dos_.
 This is only applicable for the systems.txt and systeminfo.txt files, the trailing text is not applied or used anywhere else in the application.

 ![alt text](images/es-de_ui_easy_setup.png "ES-DE Easy Setup") _This is the dialog shown if no game files were found.
 It lets you configure the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
 Note that the directory is the physical path, and that your operating system may present this as a localized path if you are using a language other than English._